moabid42/S3canner/README.md

 ![smth](./img/chartflow.png)

 ## Terraform Config
-This configuration file provides various settings that define the behavior and performance of BinaryAlert, a system for detecting malicious files using Amazon Web Services (AWS) resources.
+This configuration file provides various settings that define the behavior and performance of ObjAlert, a system for detecting malicious files using Amazon Web Services (AWS) resources.
 Here's a breakdown of the individual settings:

 1. ***sqs_retention_minutes***: This setting specifies the duration for which messages should be retained in the Simple Queue Service (SQS) before they are dropped.
 SQS is used as an intermediary between S3 Events and the Analyzer Lambda function.
 Messages that are dispatched to analyzers will continue to be processed until they time out.
 In this case, messages are retained for 30 minutes.